creativescala/creative-scala/src/raw/sequences/lists.md

 ![Concentric polygons with pastel gradient fill.](./src/pages/sequences/concentric-polygons.png){#fig:sequences:concentric-polygons}

 <div class="solution">
-Here's out code.
+Here's our code.
 Note how we factored the code into small components---though we could have taken the factoring further is we wanted to.
 (Can you see how?
 Hint: do we need to pass, say, `start` to every call of `makeColor` when it's not changing?)

 ```tut:book
 import Point._